steux/happybird/README.md

 # Paul's HappyBird.
 A colorful game for the Atari 2600.

-HeppyBird has been written in C using cc2600.
+Paul's HeppyBird has been written in C using cc2600.
 It's a 16KB ROM (classical ATARI bankswitching scheme) that has been tested on Harmony cart and PlusCart (but in PAL version only).

 HappyBird implements :

-- 60Hz NTSC and a 50Hz PAL/secam versions
+- 60Hz NTSC and a 50Hz PAL/SECAM versions

 - Highscore save on SaveKey (high score reset by pulling the Settings switch for 5 seconds)

 - Amateur and Pro modes

-- Pause with the W/B switch
+- Pause with the Color/BW switch

 - Reach 100, 200, 300, etc and some colorful animations will start

-Technically, it's using an assymetric playfield scrolling with a big main sprite with 3 colors on the same (using all available sprites + the ball).
+Technically, it's using an assymetric playfield scrolling with a big main sprite with 3 colors on the same line (using all available sprites + the ball).

 # How to build it :